vuducanh0802/HreLanguage/README.md

 Gathering data from hand-writing images datasets, which are quite difficult to collect automatically, a seq2seq approach is used to work with sentence-to-sentence type.
 About 250 of vocabulary size of both input language and output language, the idea of LSTM is used to handle this small dataset.

 With just 4.0 val_loss as the result, it is hoped that a bigger dataset can help the model to perform better.
-Currently, using deep learning for NLP is still popular and it is dominant around the world

 Thanks to my teacher Hoang Son of USTH for let me join the project <br>
 Thanks to sil.org where I could get the handwriting datasets<br>